adaapp/primers-portfolio-e457/README.md

 The biggest challenge was the constraints in the user input.
 For example, if the user inputted the name in a lower case or misspelled the name, The console had to cout : 'Please enter the name again' or "The name entered needs to have a capital letter for the first and last name."

 ---

 ### Primer 5 - Phone directory

+The phone directory primer included the C++ code to read a CSV file and prompt the user to enter a college name or phone number.
+The console would display the amount of records that are being searched.
+Then display in the console a matched college name and number.

 To help complete this challenge I needed to break the overall problem down into the following main tasks: